Naizil-Francis/Neural_Networks-and-Deep_Learning_LABORATORY/questions.md

 ### 1. Write a program to demonstrate the working of different activation functions like Sigmoid, Tanh, RELU and softmax to train neural network.

 ---

-### 2.
+### 2a.
-#### a.
 Design a single unit perceptron for classification of a linearly separable binary dataset without using pre-defined models.
 Use the Perceptron() from sklearn.

-#### b.
+### 2b.
 Identify the problem with single unit Perceptron.
 Classify using Or, And and Xor data and analyze the result.

 ---